EU Licensed4.8/5

 Yes.
 NICE has approved tirzepatide for type 2 diabetes and for weight management.

-It is available through NHS specialist weight management services, subject to meeting prescribing criteria and supply availability.
+It is available through NHS specialist weight management services, if you meet the prescribing rules and supply allows.

 Do Mounjaro and Wegovy protect the heart?

-Semaglutide (Wegovy) has proven cardiovascular benefit from the SELECT trial, reducing major cardiac events by 20%.
+Semaglutide (Wegovy) has a proven heart benefit from the SELECT trial, where it cut major heart events by 20%.

-Cardiovascular outcome data for tirzepatide (Mounjaro) are still being gathered from the ongoing SURPASS-CVOT trial.
+Heart outcome data for tirzepatide (Mounjaro) are still being gathered in the ongoing SURPASS-CVOT trial.

 Sources